-The University of Connecticut places a high value on the ability of its undergraduates to demonstrate competency in four fundamental areas – writing, quantitative skills, second language proficiency, and information literacy.
-The development of these competencies rests on establishing clear expectations for students both at entrance and upon graduation, and on constructing a framework so that our students can reach these competencies.
+The University of Connecticut places a high value on the ability of its undergraduates to demonstrate competency in three fundamental areas – writing, quantitative skills, and second language proficiency.* The development of these competencies rests on establishing clear expectations for students both at entrance and upon graduation, and on constructing a framework so that our students can reach these competencies.

 The structure of each competency involves two parts: one establishing entry-level expectations and the second establishing graduation expectations.
 The entry-level expectations apply to all incoming students.

 Two Quantitative (Q) courses are required.
 Advisors will assist students to determine their readiness for Q courses based on a combination of their SAT mathematics score and class performance.